arjmandi/purple/README.md

 # Purple
 Outlining a model to implement AGI
 ## Abstract
 This work is a speculation of a system or systems that allow the emergence of behaviors which can be considered as intelligent behavior.
 Although it might be more similar to a sci-fi story, but recent achievements and the research momentum on AGI, almost guarantee that many of these intelligent behaviors actually emerge from the tools we build.

-[asimov]
+_- The true value of science fiction to me is that it permits speculation_
 # Definition
 Intelligence has various [definitions in different domains](https://en.wikipedia.org/wiki/Intelligence): emotional, social, street smart, etc.
 Which one do we mean by general intelligence?